ztz1989/software-switches/ovs-dpdk/README.md

     * Execute the MoonGen TX/RX script:

       **./build/MoonGen ../script/txrx.lua -r [packet rate (Mbps)] -s [packet size (Bytes)]**
-    * On the host side, run MoonGen bidirectional test scripts on NUMA node 1:
+    * On the host side, run MoonGen bidirectional test scripts:

       **sudo ./bidirectional-test.sh  -r [packet rate (Mbps)] -s [packet size (Bytes)]**

 * We didn't perform latency test for p2v scenario, as explained in our paper.

 ## v2v test
+In v2v scenario, we configure OVS-DPDK to rely packets between two VMs.
 ### Steps:
-* Start OVS and configure the forwarding rules between two VMs
+* Start OVS, create two vhost-user interfaces, and configure the forwarding rules between them:

   **./ovs-v2v.sh**
-* Start two QEMU/KVM virtual machines:
+* Start two QEMU/KVM VMs by opening two termials:

-  **./v2v1.sh**    # start VM1 which transmits packets to VM2

-  **./v2v.sh**     # start VM2 which receives packet from VM1 and measures the throughput
-* On VM1 (which can also be logged in from the host machine using: ssh root@localhost -p 10020), we start MoonGen using the following commands:
-    * Login to the VM and setup DPDK as explained [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md)
+  * In the first terminal, start VM1: **./v2v1.sh**

+  * In the second terminal, start VM2: **./v2v.sh**

+  Inside both VMs, setup DPDK along with all the other tools, as detailed [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md).

+* For unidirectional throughput test:
-    * Go to MoonGen directory and run its l2-load-latency sample application:
+  * On VM1, setup and start MoonGen's l2-load-latency sample application to inject packets towards OVS-DPDK:

-      **./build/MoonGen example/l2-load-latency.lua 0 0**
+    **cd path/to/MoonGen; ./build/MoonGen example/l2-load-latency.lua 0 0**

-      This script injects packets towards OVS-DPDK through the virtual interface.
-* On VM2 (which can also be logged in from the host machine using: ssh root@localhost -p 10030), we start an instance of FloWatcher-DPDK to measure the inter-VM throughput:
+  * On VM2, start FloWatcher-DPDK:

+    **cd path/to/FloWatcher-DPDK; ./build/FloWatcher-DPDK -c 3**
+* For bidirectional throughput test:
-    * Login to the VM and setup DPDK as explained [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md).
+    * On VM1, do the same as unidirectional test
-    * Go to FloWatcher-DPDK installation directory and launch it using:

-      **./build/FloWatcher-DPDK -c 3**
+    * On VM2, start another instance of MoonGen as follows:

+      **cd path/to/MoonGen; ./build/MoonGen example/l2-load-latency.lua 0 0**

+* For latency test:

-## Loopback
+## Loopback test
+In this scenario, we configure OVS-DPDK to forward packets for a chain of VNFs, each of which is hosted by a VM.
+Packets are injected through one physical interfaces and received from the other physical interface.

 ### 1-VNF experiment:
-1. start OVS and configure the loopback forwarding rules
+1. start OVS and configure the 1-VNF forwarding rules:

    **./ovs-loopback.sh**

+   In particular, ....

-  2. start an instance of VM and attach it with two virtual interfaces
+2. start an instance of VM and create two virtio virtual interfaces as follows:

    **./loopback.sh**

 3. inside the VM, initiate DPDK and run the DPDK l2fwd sample application
   * Login to the VM and setup DPDK as explained [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md).
   * Go to DPDK l2fwd sample application directory and launch it:

     **./build/l2fwd -l 0-3 -- -p 3 -T 1 -q 1**
   * run MoonGen scripts on the host machine from NUMA node 1:
    * Go to MoonGen directory of our repo.

      **cd ../MoonGen/**
    * unidirectional test:

      **sudo ./unidirectional-test.sh**
    * bidirectional test:

      **sudo ./bidirectional-test.sh**

 ### Multi-VNF experiments:
 Depending on the number of VNFs, our experiments use different scripts.
 We demonstrate only 2-VNF experiment as an example: